ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/remediate/rem_development.rst

 Remediate Code Summary
 ~~~~~~~~~~~~~~~~~~~~~~

-We are trying to maintain a set of standards and consistency for all code that is written.
+We strive to maintain a set of standards and consistency for all code that is written.
 Please review the formatting of previously written controls
 and follow the formatting currently in place.
 We do have a style guide on writing controls that document standard linting, parameter use/order, tagging, etc.